Photo by: Betty Sederquist

-- Accommodations hotel and spa walking distance to center of Westport with lively traditional Irish music sessions each evening.
+- Accommodations hotel and spa just outside the center of Westport with lively traditional Irish music sessions each evening.

 - Experience Western Ireland while spending the majority of your evenings in one accommodation.

 - Everyone now has ensuite accommodations.

 - Relaxed and flexible itinerary to make the most of the opportunities that come your way.

 per person, double occupancy*